Mike Furrey

-Michael Thomas Furrey (/ˈfɝi/; born May 12, 1977) is a former American football wide receiver and safety who is currently the head coach of the Limestone Saints.
-This is Furrey's second stint as Limestone's head coach following his two seasons with the team in 2016.
-He was signed by the Indianapolis Colts as an undrafted free agent in 2000.
+Michael Thomas Furrey (/ˈfɝi/; born May 12, 1977) is an American college football coach and former professional wide receiver and safety.
+He is the wide receivers coach for the University of South Carolina, a position he has held since 2024.
+He was the head football coach for Kentucky Christian University from 2010 to 2012.
+He was the head football coach for Limestone University from 2016 to 2017 and from 2022 to 2023.
+He was signed by the Indianapolis Colts of the National Football League (NFL) as an undrafted free agent following the 2000 NFL draft.
 He played college football at Northern Iowa and Ohio State University.

 Furrey was also a member of the New York Dragons, Las Vegas Outlaws, St. Louis Rams, Detroit Lions, Cleveland Browns, and Washington Redskins.

-Early years
+Early life

 Furrey attended Hilliard Davidson High School in Hilliard, Ohio, and was a letter-winner in football, basketball, and baseball.
 In football, as a senior, he was a first-team All-District honoree a first-team All-Conference honoree, and a first-team All-Ohio honoree.

 College career

 After high school, Furrey enrolled at Ohio State University in 1995, where he played in nine games as a freshman walk-on.
 In 1996, he transferred to Division I-AA Northern Iowa.
 In his three years at UNI, Furrey set new Gateway Football Conference receiving records with career totals of 242 receptions for 3,544 yards and 27 touchdowns.